-Possession of a Weapon for an Unlawful Purpose NJ
+Possession of a Weapon for an Unlawful Purpose Charge

 If you or a loved one has been charged with possession of weapon for unlawful purpose, the Tormey Law Firm can help.
-Our experienced firearms defense lawyers have been representing clients charged with illegal gun possession in NJ for many years.
+Our experienced firearms defense lawyers have been representing clients charged with illegal gun possession in NJ for many years in Elizabeth, New Brunswick, Somerville, and Newton.
 In fact, members of our trial team include several former county prosecutors who prosecuted gun offenses for the State of NJ – now they will be working for you on creating a comprehensive defense strategy to combat your charges in court.
-Contact our offices anytime for immediate assistance at 201-556-1570.
+Contact our offices anytime for immediate assistance at (201)-614-2474.
 The initial consultation is always provided free of charge.

-Note: Mr. Tormey, our firm’s managing partner, was recently recognized as one of the top 10 criminal defense attorneys in the State of New Jersey.
+Note: Mr. Tormey, our firm’s managing partner, was recently recognized as one of the top 10 criminal defense attorneys in the State of New Jersey by the American Jurist Institute.

 Possession of a Weapon for an Unlawful Purpose : NJSA 2C:39-4